Rillus/JSTwitterSearch/readme.txt

-A simple JQuery plugin and template to generate Twitter search results based omn user input
+A simple JQuery plugin and template to generate Twitter search results based on user input